Skripturz/TheScoreAppMobileAutomation/README.md

 3. The APK file is attached to '\\src\\test\\resources' with version 23.16.0
 4. The Appium version used is 8.3.0
 5. The selenium version used is 4.13.0
-6. Please take note and update the MobileCapabilityTypes as needed to run the automation
+6. Please take note and update the MobileCapabilityType as needed to run the automation

 # Build and Test